Device Storage (upcoming)

 Notes

-All methods in
+.
+All methods inzw.deviceStorage.*

-.// 🚫 Won't work const someValue = zw.deviceStorage.get("someKey"); // missing await // ✅ Works const someValue = await zw.deviceStorage.get("someKey");
+are async, whether the code runs locally or in the browser.// 🚫 Won't work const someValue = zw.deviceStorage.get("someKey"); // missing await // ✅ Works const someValue = await zw.deviceStorage.get("someKey");

 Last updated